 • Build a bus matrix

-• Define the roles and responsibilities required to be successful with the recommended future-state architecture and the organizational structure and business processes needed to accomplish goals (training needed, org charts, job descriptions)
+• Define the roles and responsibilities required to be successful with the recommended future-state architecture and the organizational structure and business processes needed to accomplish goals (including training needed, org charts, job descriptions)

 • Define the data governance approach, processes and committee structure, roles and responsibilities